 When someone doesn’t know what to say, “I can’t imagine,” is a phrase many of us hear.
-It’s said to simultaneously infer the great weight associated with the situation at hand, while also allowing the person commenting to distance themselves from it.
+It’s said to simultaneously confer great weight upon the situation at hand, while also allowing the person commenting to distance themselves from it.

 “Neither can I,” is always my response.
-I say it to make the point that it’s so horrendous that even I, that one who’s living through it can hardly believe I am.
-I don’t want to have to, the only difference between us is that I wasn’t afforded the luxury of not living through my child’s death.
+I say it to make the point that it’s so horrendous that even I, the one who’s living through it, can hardly believe I am.
+The only difference between us is that I wasn’t afforded the luxury of not living through my child’s death.

 Don’t Worry About ‘Bringing It Up’